CumulusNetworks/docs/content/cumulus-linux-59/Layer-2/Link-Layer-Discovery-Protocol.md

 To enable application priority TLV transmission, run NVUE commands to set:
 - The application, TCP port, or UDP port and the associated application priority.
 If you do not set an application priority, Cumulus Linux uses the default priority 0.
-- The interface from which you want to transmit application priority TLVs.
+- The interface on which you want to enable application priority TLV transmission.
 LLDP starts sending PDUs with the application priority TLVs after you apply the configuration on the specified interface.

 {{%notice note%}}
 Cumulus Linux does not support application priority TLV transmission on bonds.